john7ric/design-patterns-dart/README.md

-Simple implementations for GoF design patterns in Dart.
+Simple implementation for GoF design patterns in Dart.